 Tips for making the best roasted chickpeas

 Here’s how I make the best roasted chickpeas?
 Roasting them is so super simple!
-You’ll always want to start with a good base and use three basic ingredients: chickpeas (I prefer canned), extra-virgin olive oil, and salt.
+You’ll always want to start with a good base and use three basic ingredients: chickpeas (I use canned), extra-virgin olive oil, and salt.
 From there, you can layer and create endless flavor profiles.

 To maximize taste and add dimension to your dishes, play around with spices.
-Chickpeas seasoning and spice combinations are a fun way to experiment with different flavor profiles.
+Chickpea seasoning and spice combinations are a fun way to experiment with different flavor profiles.
 Since they are so mild in flavor in their original state, they really carry the flavor of spices well.